In this article, we will know in detail about FitNesse, a collaboration tool for testers and developers. Let’s get started.

 - Manual testing

-We should try to push maximum of our testing in the unit and the acceptance layer.
+We should try to push the maximum of our testing in the unit and the acceptance layer.
 Till now we have been trying to keep most of our testing for the UI layer using tools like QTP and Selenium, but the disadvantage here is that these functionalities could not be tested unless the UI is developed.
 By the time you find a defect, the developers have moved into some other feature development.

 On the other hand, if we can test the APIs soon after it has been written, developers can fix it instantly.
 This would also result in less effort when we test the GUI.
 Because all the functionalities are tested, testing the GUI becomes easy.

-With Agile, the mindset of testers also needs a change and they have to come out of their routine set of testing and now you should look at the code and try to identify defects even the UI is not available.
+With Agile, the mindset of testers also needs a change and they have to come out of their routine set of testing and now you should look at the code and try to identify defects even if the UI is not available.

 I used fitnesse to test format of files. i have put some input file in a directory and its expected file in other directory. then when i run my fitnesse some output file generate which will compare with expected and provide whether they are same or not.